-What’s shifting beneath your rankings—and why most strategies won’t survive it.
+What’s shifting beneath your rankings, and why most strategies won’t survive it.

-SEO Isn’t Dying—It’s Changing Shape
+SEO Isn’t Dying.
+It’s Changing Shape

 Let’s get one thing out of the way: SEO is not dead.
 It’s just completely unrecognizable compared to five years ago.

 Google’s results pages don’t even look like “pages” anymore.
 Voice search answers questions before you can finish asking them.
 AI-generated summaries push organic links farther down the fold.
 Zero-click is the rule, not the exception.
-And your competitors aren’t waiting to adapt—they already did.
+And your competitors aren’t waiting to adapt.
+They already did.

 The future of SEO doesn’t belong to those who learn faster.
+It belongs to those who rethink from scratch.

 1. Search Generative Experience (SGE) and AI Summaries Are Redefining Visibility

-Google’s SGE is a fundamental shift—not an update.
+Google’s SGE is a fundamental shift, not an update.

 Instead of indexing and surfacing content, Google is now generating answers in real time, trained on content it didn’t necessarily link back to.